shenek/streamson/streamson-lib/README.md

 # Streamson Lib

-Rust library to split large JSONs.
+Rust library to handle large JSONs.

+Note that it doesn't fully validates whether the input JSON is valid.
+This means that invalid JSONs might pass without an error.

 ## Trigger strategy

-It doesn't actually perform the parsing.
+It doesn't actually perform parses json into data.
 It just splits JSONs.
 And triggers handlers on matched paths.

-Note that it doesn't fully validates whether the JSON is valid.
-This means that invalid JSONs might pass without an error.

 ## Filter strategy

 It actually alters the JSON.
 If the path is matched the matched part should be removed from output json.

-Note that it doesn't fully validates whether the JSON is valid.
-This means that invalid JSONs might pass without an error.
+## Extract strategy

+Only extracts matched data, nothing else.

 ## Examples